 community and to ensure that our contests contribute to a

 The Townsend Prize for Fiction is awarded biennially to the Georgia writer judged to have published the best book-length work of fiction in the previous two years.
 The prize was founded in 1980 in honor of founding editor of Atlanta Magazine, Jim Townsend.
 Past recipients include respected Georgia authors Celestine Sibley, Alice Walker, Terry Kay,

 Books are brought to our attention through communication from publishers, agents, and in some cases authors themselves.
 The final nominees are then selected by The Chattahoochee Review

 in conjunction with the Georgia Center for the Book.

 Determination of the winner is carried out by independent judges and announced at an awards ceremony.

 The last Townsend Prize for Fiction was awarded

-keynote address.
-Thomas Mullen received the Prize for The
+the keynote address.
+Mary Hood received the Prize for A Clear